learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

 const nodemailer = require('nodemailer');
 ```

-[This link](https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/) provides more practical and detailed mathod of installing necessary package and examples.
+[This link](https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/) provides a more practical and detailed method of installing the necessary packages, as well as nodemailer examples.

 ## Create a Transporter object

 Now you are ready to use nodemailer!
 Using nodemailer involves three steps.
 Here, we explain first step which is creating a transporter object.
-This step is basically creating an object and setting information about basic information about a mail you are sneding including service you are using to send a mail, information about senders, and so on.
+This step is basically creating an object and setting information about basic information about a mail you are sending, such as the service you are using to send a mail, information about senders, and so on.
 The example codes are shown below:

 ``` JavaScript
 let transporter = nodemailer.createTransport({